July 26, 2021

 What Happens When the Other Driver is Found?

 When the driver of the other vehicle is found, your accident can proceed like a typical car accident claim.
-You can file a claim against the other driver’s insurance for your vehicle damage as well as your injuries and pain and suffering.
+You can file a claim against the other driver’s insurance for your vehicle damage, injuries, and pain and suffering.

 You might also be eligible to get punitive damages.
 Unlike compensatory damages, which are intended to pay you back for your losses, punitive damages are intended to punish the driver who caused the crash and then fled.
-Alabama allows victims of malicious or exceptionally negligent accidents like hit-and-runs to get up to three times the amount of compensatory damages, or $1.5 million (whichever is less) in punitive damages.
+Alabama allows injured victims of malicious or exceptionally negligent accidents like hit-and-runs to get up to three times the amount of compensatory damages, or $1,500,000 (whichever is greater) in punitive damages.

 What Happens If the Other Driver Can’t Be Identified?

 However, your insurance provider may try to deny your claim anyway, even if you have this coverage.
-If this is what is happening, call our firm today and we’ll go over your insurance policy with a fine-tooth comb to help determine whether or not your insurance provider has any valid reason to deny you.
+If this happens, call our firm today and we’ll go over your insurance policy with a fine-tooth comb to help determine whether or not your insurance provider has any valid reason to deny you.
 If they don’t, we can help you pursue a bad faith claim against your insurance company to get the money you need to recover from your injuries.

-Whether you were injured in Montgomery, Selma, Troy, or elsewhere in Alabama, and whether you were injured while riding a bike, crossing the street, or while driving your own car, you deserve compensation.
-And at The Vance Law Firm, we want to help you get it.
+Whether you were injured while biking, crossing the street, or driving in Montgomery, Selma, Troy, or elsewhere in Alabama, you deserve compensation.
+And at The Vance Law Firm Injury Lawyers, we want to help you get it.

 Related Articles